Introduction to a ball valve?

 Split body ball valve:

 There are two parts to this split body ball valve, one smaller than the other.
-A ball, seat rings, stem, and other internals are together inside the larger body part.
+A ball, seat rings, stem, and other internals are inside the larger body part.
 The ball is present in the bigger body part.

 Top entry ball valves: